oeci/coralnet_crystals/README.md

 This code should only be used on the first set of data collected.

-However, Fiji is still used to scale images processed in CoralNet-Toolbox from pixels to micrometers.
+However, Fiji is still used to scale images processed in CoralNet-Toolbox from pixels to micrometers (see step 3).

-These scripts are still being streamlined and revised, but if you would like to use them but don't know where to start please reach out to me at: jacob.tomer@uri.edu.
+These scripts are still being streamlined and revised, but if you would like to use them and don't know where to start please reach out to me at: jacob.tomer@uri.edu.